jsbisht/aws-developer-associate/xtc.md

 > https://{restapi_id}.execute-api.{region}.amazonaws.com/{stage_name}/

+"Effect": "Allow", "Action": ["execute-api:InvalidateCache"] allows any request to invalidate cache results in API Gateway.

 DynamoDB partitions are usually throttled when they are accessed by your downstream applications much more frequently than other partitions (that is, a “hot” partition), or when workloads rely on short periods of time with high usage (a “burst” of read or write activity). **To avoid hot partitions and throttling**, you must optimize your table and partition structure.

 DynamoDB adaptive capacity automatically boosts throughput capacity to high-traffic partitions.
 However, each partition is still subject to the hard limit.
 This means that adaptive capacity can’t solve larger issues with your table or partition design.
 To avoid hot partitions and throttling, optimize your table and partition structure.